Sub-Projects

 Project members

-According to the I-PACE model, affective reactions to addiction-related stimuli, attention distortions and reduced inhibitory control are central mechanisms in behavioural addictions such as shopping disorder (KShS) and social network use disorder (SNN).
+According to the I-PACE model, affective reactions to addiction-related stimuli, attention distortions and reduced inhibitory control are central mechanisms in behavioural addictions such as buying-shopping disorder (BSD) and social network use disorder (SNN).
 Stress intensifies these psychological processes.
 In the second funding period, RP5 investigates the role of stress in KShS and SNN in everyday life and conducts behavioural tests in the laboratory to analyse attention processes and inhibition control.
 Possible gender effects are also taken into account.

 Read more